kjgarza/kjgarza.github.io/portfolio/case-b.md

   slug: product
   headline: Idea Validation
   content: |
-    I validated the original idea using <a class="kglink" href="https://datacite.org/roadmap.html">DataCite Roadmap</a> (using ProductBoard) and opened it for discussion with our member community.
+    The initial idea for the web tracker was presented on the <a class="kglink" href="https://datacite.org/roadmap.html">DataCite Roadmap</a> via ProductBoard.
+This provided a platform for our member community to discuss and provide feedback on the proposed concept.
   media:
     image: "/uploads/2022/02/19/designsprint-eosc Medium.png"
     alt_text: Idea Validation